Tenzro Testnet is live. Get testnet TNZO

 Tenzro Network refers specifically to the marketplace layer—the AI inference providers, TEE service providers, model registry, routing infrastructure, and off-chain coordination that enable access to intelligence and security.
 This is the service layer where agents discover and consume resources.

-Tenzro Ledger refers specifically to the Layer 1 blockchain that provides settlement, identity, verification, and state consensus for the entire protocol.
+Tenzro Ledger refers specifically to the blockchain that provides settlement, identity, verification, and state consensus for the entire protocol.
 It is the foundational trust layer that anchors all transactions, identities, and proofs on-chain.

 4.2 System Architecture